TylorS/typed/apps/website/content/learn/05-server-html.md

 order: 5
 ---

-Keep `Counter.ts` from [the derived state lesson](/explore/counter/component-lifetime).
+Start from the [Quick Start project setup](/explore/quick-start#install).
+The complete files below include the derived counter, so you can enter this optional path directly.
 Now the server will send its first HTML, and the browser will make that existing view interactive.

 ### Put the Counter in a document